1 ton of cooling is 12,000 btu's. (British Thermal Units).

 Remember to change your filters every time you pay your electric bill if not more often.

-Always use thin filters that breathe better than the heavy pleated filters and so called 'lifetime filters'.
+If you're in the city and not out of town where it's particularly dusty you can use thin fiberglass filters that breathe better than the heavy pleated filters and so called 'lifetime' or '3 month filters'.

-Spray furniture polish on each side prior to replacing.
+Spray furniture polish on each side of your fiberglass filters prior to replacing.
 This will help catch the light dust better.

 CLICK YOUR BACK BUTTON